 Mokena real estate is some of the most expensive in Illinois, although Mokena house values don't compare to the most expensive real estate in the U.S.

-Mokena is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Mokena is a village of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Mokena who work in management occupations (14.91%), office and administrative support (14.37%), and sales jobs (11.48%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Mokena is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Mokena is a village of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Mokena who work in office and administrative support (13.88%), management occupations (13.07%), and sales jobs (11.49%).

 Also of interest is that Mokena has more people living here who work in computers and math than 95% of the places in the US.